Self-doubt and impostor syndrome

 • Worry you’ll be judged if you make even small mistakes in your work

-• Give credit to other people or situations when it was your work
+• Give credit to other people or situations for work that you did

 • Have trouble accepting criticism, even when it’s constructive